What is Normal after your child dies?

 Normal is every happy event in your life always being backed

-up with sadness lurking close behind, because of the hole in
+lurking close behind, because of the hole in

 your heart.